Funding Opportunities for KEI

 KEI Large-Bid Fund

 The Knowledge Exchange and Impact (KEI) large bid fund is a competitive funding pot for ambitious knowledge exchange projects, with potential for significant impact and with a clear impact plan.
-There will be two application calls in the Michaelmas and Summer terms for projects from £20-100k lasting for up to a maximum of 2 years.
+There will be two application calls in the Autumn (1st) and Spring (3rd) terms for projects from £20-100k lasting for up to a maximum of 2 years.
 Projects are invited on all research areas and applications will be reviewed by the School’s Research Development Panel (RDP).

-Please email research.kei@lse.ac.uk to let us know you are planning to apply, you can download the application form and budget template.
-The KEI Integrated Service will work with applicants to develop their ideas and give guidance on costs, so you should submit a rough draft of your application and budget at least a month before the application deadline to allow for feedback.
+Please email research.kei@lse.ac.uk to let us know you are planning to apply in advance of the draft deadline and to check the eligibility of your project.
+You can download the application form and budget template.
+The KEI Integrated Service will work with applicants to develop their ideas and give guidance on costs, so you must submit a rough draft of your application and budget at least a month before the application deadline to allow for feedback.

 Upcoming deadlines: